MingjieJian/SME/README.md

 # Installation

-A stable version is available on pip `pip install pysme-astro` If you are interested in the latest version you can do so by cloning this git.
+A stable version is available on pip `pip install pysme-astro`, and it is recommended to install this verion.

+If you are interested in the latest version you can do so by cloning this git.
 ```bash
 # Clone the git repository